Urban Density and Equity of Access to Social Services in Australian Urban Areas: Questions

-We aim to test access to essential services across the Australian capital cities and create a social service index (SSI).
+We aim to test access to essential services across Australian capital cities and create social service indexes (SSPT and SSI).
 We ask the question, can any Australian city be considered or exhibit characteristics of a compact or 15-minute city?
-Additionally, what can the spatial distributions of this SSI show about the links between urban form, infrastructure and population density, demographics, and the distribution of spatial advantage/disadvantage across Australian capital cities?
+Additionally, what can the spatial distributions of these indexes show about the links between urban form, infrastructure and population density, demographics, and the distribution of spatial advantage/disadvantage across Australian capital cities?